JustinLungu/TinyML_Predictive_Maintenance/Edge_Impulse/README.md

 ## Connecting a device via Edge Impulse:

 1. Make sure your device is connected to your machine
-2. Pres the reset button twice (check the pulsating yellow LED)
+2. Press the reset button twice (check the pulsating yellow LED)
 3. Then download the [latest edge impulse firmware](https://cdn.edgeimpulse.com/firmware/arduino-nano-33-ble-sense.zip) for your machine.
 4. Depending on your machine extract the correct file to your computer.
 Open the flash script for your operating system (flash_windows.bat, flash_mac.command or flash_linux.sh) to flash the firmware.
 5. Wait until flashing is complete, and press the RESET button ONCE to launch the new firmware.